metalgaiden/MyDotFiles/README.md

 /dev/<drive_name> /mnt/ssd ntfs-3g defaults,x-gvfs-show    0   0

+for steam support make a compatdata folder in steamapps, delete the one from the ssd and run:
+$ ln -s ~/.steam/steam/steamapps/compatdata /mnt/ssd/<steam_directory>/steamapps/

 after pulseaudio is installed change the i3 config commented lines set the volume to 0 and run: sudo alsactl store